Overview

 Wireframes

-Since there were many usability issues in Milanosport, including but not limited to accessibility, consistency, and user control and freedom, we decided to design it from scratch.
-To do so, we created wireframes based on our information architecture.
+Since there were many usability issues — including accessibility, consistency, and user control — we decided to design from scratch, creating wireframes based on our information architecture.

 Logo